 The way the disease is transmitted from one animal to another in the wild is not fully understood.
 The fungal spores, called “zoospores”, are motile (i.e. swim) in water and within moisture on plants and in soil, so it is likely that animals become infected by sharing a pond or other damp areas with infected animals.
 Direct contact between amphibians is another likely mode of disease transmission which can happen, for example, when amphibians gather in damp refugia (hiding places).

-It has been suggested that Bd might be spread in contaminated material on people’s boots and equipment, and by birds, livestock and invertebrates moving between water sources.
-The international trade in amphibians is frequently implicated in the spread of Bd and Bs.
+It is not yet clear how long these chytrid fungi can survive in the environment, and it likely depends on a wide range of factors such as temperature.
+It has been suggested that Bd and Bsal might be spread via contaminated material on people’s boots and equipment, and possibly also by birds, livestock and invertebrates moving between water sources.
+The international trade in amphibians is strongly implicated in the spread of chytrid fungi.

 Risk to human health

 Neither chytrid fungus infects mammals, so there is no known risk to human health.

 Risk to domestic animal health

 No known risk to domestic animal health other than pet amphibians.

 While there are several reported features of Bd and Bsal infection, none of them are specific on their own and in most cases affected animals exhibit no visible signs of disease.
 The diagnosis of amphibian chytridiomycosis, therefore, can only be made by post–mortem examination followed by specialist laboratory testing.

 If you wish to report finding a dead amphibian, or signs of disease in amphibians, please visit www.gardenwildlifehealth.org.
 Alternatively, if you have further queries or have no internet access, please call the Garden Wildlife Health vets on 0207 449 6685.